-It is a far cry today from the time when the strategists of the Comintern announced the victory of Hitler as being merely a step toward the victory of Thaelman.
-Thaelman has been in Hitler's prisons now for more than five years.
-Mussolini holds Italy enchained by fasc ism for more than sixteen years.
-Throughout this time, the parties of the Second and Third Internationals have been impotent not only to conduct a mass movement but even to create a serious illegal organization, even to some extent, comparable to the Russian revolutionary parties during the epoch of Czarism.
+It is a far cry today from the time when the strategists of the Comintern announced the victory of Hitler as being merely a step toward the victory of Thaelmann.
+Thaelmann has been in Hitler's prisons now for more than five years.
+Mussolini has held Italy enchained by fascism for more than sixteen years.
+Throughout this time, the parties of the Second and Third Internationals have been impotent not only to conduct a mass movement but even to create a serious illegal organization, even to some extent comparable to the Russian revolutionary parties during the epoch of Czarism.

 Not the least reason exists for explaining these failures by reference to the power of fascist ideology.
+(Essentially, Mussolini never advanced any sort of ideology.)
 Hitler's "ideology" never seriously gripped the workers.
-Those layers of the population which at one time were intoxicated with fascism, i.e., chiefly the middle classes, have had enough time in which to sober up.
-The fact that a somewhat perceptible opposition is limited to protestant and Catholic church circles is not explained by the might of the semidelirious and semi-charlatan theories of "race" and "Blood", but by the terrific collapse of the ideologies of democracy, social-democracy and the Comintern.
+Those layers of the population which at one time were intoxicated with fascism, i. e., chiefly the middle classes, have had enough time in which to sober up.
+The fact that a somewhat perceptible opposition is limited to Protestant and Catholic church circles is not explained by the might of the semi-delirious and semi-charlatan theories of "race" and "blood," but by the terrific collapse of the ideologies of democracy, social-democracy and the Comintern.

 The collapse of the Paris Commune paralyzed the French workers for nearly eight years.
 After the defeat of the 1905 Russian revolution, the toiling masses remained in a stupor for almost as long a period.
-But in both instances the phenom non was only one of physical defeat, conditioned by the relationship of forces.
-In Russia, in addition, it concerned an almost virginal proletariat.
+But in both instances the phenomenon was only one of physical defeat, conditioned by the relationship of forces.
+In Russia, in addition, it concerned an almost virgin 5 proletariat.
 The Bolshevik fraction had at that time not celebrated even its third birthday.
 It is completely otherwise in Germany where the leadership came from powerful parties, one of which had existed for seventy years, the other-almost fifteen.
 Both these parties, with millions of voters behind them, were morally paralyzed before the battle and capitulated without a battle.
+(History has recorded no parallel catastrophe.
+The German proletariat was not smashed by the enemy in battle.)
 It was crushed by the cowardice, baseness, perfidy of its own parties.
 Small wonder then that it has lost faith in everything in which it had been accustomed to believe for almost three generations.
 Hitler's victory in turn strengthened Mussolini.